gatherworkshops/Building-the-Web/_slides/workshop/menubar/navigation-html.md

   If you preview your navigation right now, it won't look like anything - it doesn't have any styles yet!

-  We did set up the class _mainNavigation_ though, so we'll be able to style this nav from our CSS.
+  We did set up the class `main-menu` though, so we'll be able to style this nav from our CSS.

 ---

 ## Navigation HTML

-Add the nav as the _last_ element inside your header.
+Add the `nav` on the line after your closing `</header>` tag:

     <nav class="main-menu">

     </nav>

-Make sure you've got it in your `header` not your `head` - it should be on the line _after_ your `<h1>Page Title</h1>` heading.
+_Create the layout container for your menu bar_